qruto/laravel-wave/README.md

 ```

 Firstly, we should pass model name and id to the `model` method of the Wave instance.
-By default it searches in `App.Models` namespace.
+By default Wave prefixed model name with `App.Models` namespace.
 You can override it with `namespace` option:

 ```javascript
 window.Wave = new Wave({ namespace: 'App.Path.Models' });